-HI works in Yemen to support vulnerable people and people with disabilities as well as those injured in the regional conflict which has affected the country since March 2015.
+HI works in Yemen to support vulnerable people and persons with disabilities as well as those injured in the regional conflict, which has affected the country since March 2015.
 The organisation also supports NGOs to better include persons with disabilities in the emergency response.

 Actions in process

-Since returning to Yemen in 2014, HI have been implementing actions to mitigate the impact of the crisis which affects the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to frontlines.
+Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to frontlines.

-The organisation works in health establishments (hospitals and rehabilitation centres) in Sana’a, Hajjah, Aden Lajih, and Taizz governorates: Teams provide physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
-It also delivers training and awareness-raising sessions to physiotherapists and other medical staff on rehabilitation care and managing war injuries.
+The organisation currently works in health establishments (hospitals and rehabilitation centres) in Sana’a, Hajjah, Aden Lajih, and Taizz governorates: Teams provide physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
+HI also delivers training and awareness-raising sessions to the physiotherapists and other medical staff working on rehabilitation care and managing war injuries.

-HI supports all the humanitarian actors working in Yemen to ensure vulnerable people (elderly people, people who are isolated or with disabilities) are better taken into account in humanitarian interventions, and are not left out.
+Besides, HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (people with disabilities, isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
 HI also raises the awareness of people to the risks linked to the presence of explosive devices and mines.

 Situation of the country

 Following its reunification in 1991, Yemen has been subject to chronic political instability and a catastrophic economic situation.
-Since 2011, Yemen has experienced a new spiral of violence which has culminated in a civil war opposing diverse political factions fighting to take control of the country.
+Since 2011, the country has experienced a new spiral of violence which has culminated in a civil war opposing diverse political factions.

-Essential infrastructure has been damaged or destroyed by the violence of the fighting and bombing raids.
-At the end of October 2016, less than half of the country's health facilities (hospitals or health centres) were operational.
+Essential infrastructure has been damaged or destroyed by the violence of the fighting and bombing raids; and more than half of the country's health facilities (hospitals or health centres) are not operational anymore.